benj652/TAHours/frontend/README.md

 ## General Workflow

 - The Frontend makes API requests to the backend.
 It than caches the response in a store.
-- On WebSocket events (most on the main page are handled in `frontend/src/hooks/general/useListenMainPage.ts`, the app updates these caches directly.
+- On websocket events (most on the main page are handled in `frontend/src/hooks/general/useListenMainPage.ts`, the app updates these caches directly.

 ## Running

-Node and [npm](https://www.npmjs.com/) are required to run this micro service.
+Node and [npm](https://www.npmjs.com/) are required to run this microservice.

 - To run in development mode: